derong97/ReadME/README.md

     + Form validation - check if user has reviewed on the book before
     + User can view the review in BY ME page upon upload
   + Logout of our ReadME website
-* HOME page displays a list of 10 books that are sorted by rating from the reviews
+* HOME page displays a list of 10 books that are sorted by rating from the reviews with pagination
   + Filter books by categories
   + Gets the metadata of the corresponding batch of 10 books, depending on the indicated categories as well as page number
 * Display the following book details upon selection of a book **[Extra feature]**